daniel-molina/visualequation/HACKING.md

     of the function implementing this behaviour.

 #### Longer movements
+**Note**: Key Control is preferred for words instead of Meta in clever commands since they are commonly used by desktop applications.

-They are: M-LEFT and M-RIGHT.
+They are: C-LEFT and C-RIGHT.

-*   If DIR is LDIR/RDIR, M-RIGHT/M-LEFT whill change direction to RDIR/LDIR.
+*   If DIR is LDIR/RDIR, C-RIGHT/C-LEFT whill change direction to RDIR/LDIR.
 *   Else, select the mate to the left/right.
 *   Marginal case: If it is the first/last mate, choose the last/first mate.
 *   Successive call to one of both commands will remember N-mate level of the